The 60+ best early deals to shop at the Amazon Labor Day sale 2022

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

 Ready to celebrate Labor Day 2022 with a shopping spree?
-Find rock-bottom prices on some of our favorite brands, including Apple, Samsung, Cosori and Eufy, at Amazon.
-Keep scrolling to get the inside scoop on everything you need to know about the Amazon Labor Day sale, plus, be among the first to shop the top early holiday deals available now.
+Find rock-bottom prices on some of our favorite brands, including Apple, Cosori and Eufy, at Amazon.
+Keep scrolling to get the inside scoop on everything you need to know about the Amazon Labor Day sale, plus, be among the first to shop the best early deals available now.

 ►Labor Day 2022: Shop the 70 best early sales at Lowe's, Best Buy and Amazon